choraria/gds-community-connectors/SendGrid/Global Stats/README.md

 *This is not an official Google product*

+This [Data Studio][data studio] [Community Connector][community connector] lets you connect to SendGrid's [Global Stats API](https://sendgrid.com/docs/API_Reference/Web_API_v3/Stats/global.html) and provide all of your user’s email statistics for a given date range.

 ## Set up the Community Connector for personal use

 ## Using the connector in Data Studio